davothebigafro/kry-code-test-repo/README.md

 ## Demo

-[Click here for demo](https://frontend-7gfnechdsa-uc.a.run.app/) hosted in Google Cloud
+[Click here for demo](https://frontend-7gfnechdsa-uc.a.run.app/) hosted in Google Cloud (Can sometimes take a little while to load so give it some time).

 ## Architecture